-The late Dr. Henry Morris, a leading creationist scientist, makes reasonable points about the origin of the races in his book "The Biblical Basis for Modern Science."
-He states that God placed within Adam and Eve the genetic material to create a large variety of humans.
-This ability to create a diverse population of humans survived in Noah's family through the great flood.
+Dr. Henry Morris, in his book "The Biblical Basis for Modern Science," has several interesting things to say about race and offers evidence that only one exists among humans.
+Morris states that God placed within Adam and Eve the genetic material to create a large variety of humans.
+This ability to create a diverse population of humans (what many mislabel as races) survived in Noah's family through the great flood.

 We know that a small, isolated group of animals can evolve more rapidly than a large, generally mixed population.
-It could be the origin of groups of people (what we call 'races'), having a particular set of physical characteristics, developed after God confused the languages of mankind at the Tower of Babel and then various small groups broke off from the rest of humanity.
-Various physical characteristics that had been prominent in a more general population now became concentrated in a relatively few geographically segregated groupings.
+It could be the origin of groups of people or "races," having a particular set of physical characteristics, developed after God confused the languages of mankind at the Tower of Babel.

-Surprisingly, although the Bible talks quite a bit about nations and families, the word "race" is not found within its pages.
-According to Morris, the division of mankind described in Genesis 10's "table of nations," as derived from Noah's three sons, does not correspond to what many believe are three distinct racial categories.
+Surprisingly, although the Bible talks quite a bit about nations and families, the word "races" is not found within its pages.
+According to Morris, the division of mankind described in Genesis 10's table of nations, as derived from Noah's three sons, does not correspond to what many believe are three distinct races or racial categories.

-In its original form, evolution teaches that "races" and peoples should compete for dominance and that only those "strong enough" earn the right to live and procreate at the expense of "the weak" (e.g. survival of the fittest).
+In its original form, evolution teaches that "races" and peoples should compete for dominance and that only those strong enough earn the right to live and procreate at the expense of the weak (known as the survival of the fittest).
 This perverted, demonic thinking led to the justification and wholesale slaughter of Jews and countless others deemed "inferior" during World War II.
 Adolf Hitler was so enamored with evolutionary thought that he was more than willing to risk the lives of Germans in order to assert a view of racial superiority.

-The Bible is fundamentally silent on the issue of the origin of the races (as most people define the term today).
-It is logical, however, to assert that God planned for a wide variety of physical variations to develop among the descendants of Adam and Eve.
-Unfortunately, we today tend to attribute a great deal of significance to these superficial dissimilarities when they should not matter more than (say) variations in the colors of cats and dogs.
+As far as the Bible is concerned, mankind is not a multiplicity of races but rather composed of only one, the human race.
+No less than the Apostle Paul told the pagans in Athens that God made all humans of one blood (Acts 17:26).
+The Eternal intended for a wide variety of physical variations to develop among the descendants of Adam and Eve.
+Unfortunately, we tend to attribute a great deal of significance to these superficial dissimilarities when they should not matter.